Fraser Island Australia

 and if you take a southern walk towards Dillie Village (21km), you come

-to some sand duneswoodland along another 7.5km track
+woodland along another 7.5km track

 to Lake Boomanjin.
 From here, it is another 6.3km through some open

-forest and
+forest and eucalypt

-You can also camp at both of the lakes.
+You can also camp at both lakes.

 Rainforest boardwalk.
-Poster by AllPosters,
+Poster by AllPosters.

 Lake Wabby and Eurong Beach Fraser Island Australia